winstreak-ws/Starfish-Proxy-Winstreak-Plugin/README.md

 #### Anticheat
 **Chat alerts for blatant cheaters**
 - Rewrite all checks
-- Certainty Threshild
+- Certainty threshold
+   - Automatic blacklisting with Urchin plugin
-- /wdr command in chat for players who flag past a certain threshold
+   - Automatic /wdr button in chat
+   - If Urchin is not installed, just add an icon to their display name

 #### Urchin
 **Integration with Urchin API, including automatic blacklisting, client tags and cheater gtags displayed next to player names, and more**